Table of Contents

 Inhibition of Enzymes

-One distinguishes 3 types of enzyme inhibition:
+Three types of enzyme inhibition

 In competitive inhibition, the inhibitor resembles the substrate and thus competes with it for the binding site at the active center of the enzyme.
 The inhibitor binds at the active center, thereby blocking this binding site.
 The KM value increases since an increased substrate concentration is required in order to obtain the half-maximal velocity.